Finder to the Node: NBN helping female entrepreneurs, but legal troubles beckon

 "It also found nbn network connectivity encourages more women who didn’t finish high school to run their own business, defying an otherwise negative trend of shrinking female self-employment for non-school leavers."

 Need a new plan?
 It's smart to compare your NBN options.
-You can compare plan choices based on the NBN technology available at your address in our NBN plan checker.
+Check out the internet plans available at your address according to your budget.

 Finder to the Node is a weekly round-up of all the latest news surrounding Australia's complex National Broadband Network.